dasta400/dzOS/README.md

 * [FabGL Library](http://www.fabglib.org/) Arduino code for VGA32 ([folder src/VGA32](https://github.com/dasta400/dzOS/tree/master/src/VGA32))
 * **OS**:
   * **BIOS** & **Kernel**:
-    * Communicates with the Keyboard Controller to communicate with the Keyboard.
+    * Communicates with the Keyboard Controller to read the Keyboard.
     * Communicates with the Video Interface to generate VGA output.
-    * Communicates with [ASMDC](https://github.com/dasta400/ASMDC) to control RTC, NVRAM and Micro SD card.
+    * Communicates with [ASMDC](https://github.com/dasta400/ASMDC) to control RTC, NVRAM, Micro SD card and FDD.
-    * **DZFS** (dastaZ80 File System) **This file system is still in experimental phase.
-Lost of data may occur due to unknown bugs or changes in specifications.**
   * **Command Line Interface (CLI)**:
     * Shows prompt
     * Reads input from keyboard and calls subroutines to the corresponding commands entered by the user.
-    * Displays inforamtion back to the user.
+    * Displays information back to the user.
+  * **DZFS** (dastaZ80 File System) **This file system is still in experimental phase.
+Lost of data may occur due to unknown bugs or changes in specifications.**

 ### TODOs